JaredAung/HowToNotKillYourPlants/README.md

 | Recall     | +34% | +73% | +114% |
 | NDCG       | +41% | +57% | +85%  |
 | Hit Rate   | +38% | +36% | +35%  |

+**Latency:** The pipeline (~1049 ms) is ~40× slower than the baseline (~25 ms).
+Latency is primarily introduced by the **semantic reranking stage** (~900 ms via Cohere API).
+Future optimizations: replace external reranker with a local cross-encoder, cache plant embeddings, reduce candidate size before reranking.

 ---